Historic microlensing events in the euclid Galactic Bulge Survey: Introduction

 In the middle between ground-based surveys and the space-based survey by \roman comes the ESA \euclid mission\footnote{ \url{https://www.esa.int/Science_Exploration/Space_Science/Euclid}}, which shares many similarities with \roman and is an ideal precursor to the NASA mission \citep{EuclidOverview}.
 While engaged with its Wide and Deep surveys, devoted to discover the nature of Dark Energy, \euclid has taken a snapshot of the same fields that will be visited by \romannsp.
 With at least two years span between the \euclid images and the first \roman observations and a similar Point-Spread-Function (PSF) size, \euclid will further increase the chances of lens detections for future microlensing events \citep{Bachelet2022}.

 However, the same idea can be implemented looking backward at past microlensing events discovered by ground-based surveys over the past 20 years.
 For many of the older microlensing events, enough time has passed to see the lens well-separated from the source in \euclid images.
 We thus have an invaluable opportunity to revisit interesting events, such as planetary or binary lenses, validate the past models and reduce the uncertainties of all mass measurements.
-Besides the published individual events, we have the opportunity to make a much broader statistical study embracing all microlensing events for which we can detect the lens.
+Besides the published individual events, it is possible to undertake a much broader statistical study embracing all microlensing events for which we can detect the lens.
 Population studies can receive a validation by the real flux we see from the lens.
-Even the non-detection of the lens can be of great value for those short events that may be explained by a fast star or a slow free-floating planet, favoring the second scenario.
+Even the non-detection of the lens can be of great value, since it may be used to prove that the lens is stellar remnant \citep{Blackman2021}.
+For short events that may be explained by a fast star or a slow free-floating planet, the second scenario would be favored in case of non-detection.

 For all these reasons, we should not miss the opportunity to use \euclid images to boost the overall microlensing collection to a higher level of astrophysical information.
 As a start-up of this ambitious project, we should first identify all past microlensing events falling in \euclid fields and prioritize those that look most promising for the lens detection, trying to re-organize the existing information in such a way that is readily accessible to guide the incoming investigations.
 This is the goal of the present work.
-In section 2 we will first describe the \euclid Galactic Bulge Survey, we will then describe the sources for past microlensing events in Section 3, presenting some overall statistics on microlensing events in \euclid fields.
+In section 2 we will first describe the \euclid Galactic Bulge Survey, we will then introduce the sources for past microlensing events in Section 3, presenting some overall statistics on microlensing events in \euclid fields.
 Section 4 will describe the methods we used to assess the probability for lens-source separation for all events.
 Section 5 brings the focus on published planets involved in this study, for which we have more information available.
 Finally, we draw the conclusions in Section 6.